Brad Pitt Is Not Living In A ‘Sober House’ Amid Kate Hudson Rumors [Debunked]

 Following months of reports suggesting that the 53-year-old actor has been involved in a secret romance with Kate Hudson after his split with Angelina Jolie last September, a rumor surfaced about his living situation, claiming Brad Pitt is focused on his sobriety as his divorce and custody battle continued to play out.

-“[Brad Pitt] In Hideout To Dry Out!” reads a recent headline shared by the National Enquirer.
+“[Brad Pitt] In Hideout To Dry Out!” reads a recent headline shared by The National Enquirer.

 According to the report, which was confirmed as false by Gossip Cop on February 23, Brad Pitt was said to be living at a “secret beach retreat to kick booze and pot with [a] support group of pals… Brad Pitt has settled into a secret ‘sober house’ — where he’s battling his bad-boy addictions to drugs and booze with the help of a handpicked posse!”